hitokiri-mata/katacoda-courses/kubernetes-fundamentals/first-app/step3-scale.md

 `kubectl top pod -l run=hello`{{execute T1}}

+The call may return and error such as _metrics not available yet_.
+This just means the Heapster monitoring is still initializing.
+In a few moments the call will work.

 Scale the Pods to zero and see what happens with the same _top_ command and the requests in the other terminal.

 `kubectl scale deployment hello --replicas=0`{{execute T1}}

+The list will show the pods Terminating, then in a moment the list will be blank.

+`kubectl get pods`{{execute T1}}

+Notice while the pod count is at zero the service running in Terminal 2 is reporting no responses.

 Scale the Pods back to 1 and see how the requests are restored.